India aim to be clincial in T20 World Cup semi-final push

-MELBOURNE: Allrounder Ravichandran Ashwin said Saturday India must pile the pressure on early and be clinical in their execution if they want to get past Zimbabwe and into the Twenty20 World Cup semi-finals.
+MELBOURNE: All-rounder Ravichandran Ashwin said Saturday India must pile the pressure on early and be clinical in their execution if they want to get past Zimbabwe and into the T20 World Cup semi-finals.

 The two sides meet at the Melbourne Cricket Ground on Sunday after India's narrow five-run win over Bangladesh put them top of Group 2 with six points from four games.